Jashuah/Technical-Writing/README.md

 * The minimum amount of money you can transfer is 1500 tenge, and the maximum amount is 2 million tenge.

 ### Troubleshooting guide
+* Before step 9, if your identification was unsuccessful, then try this:
+  * Click on “Try again” under the caption “Identification not passed”.
+Then start again from step 6.
 * If you experience any issues creating a Simply account or transfering money from Simply to another bank, please contact the customer support team via WhatsApp at _+7-747-744-4077_.
 * If you encounter any problems while making a payment through Jusan, you can use the personal assistant feature in the Jusan app for assistance.